Monotone homotopies and contracting discs on Riemannian surfaces: Introduction.

-(a) Applying Theorem \ref*{Theoremmain1} will immediately generalize Theorem 1.1 in [NR3] to the {\it free} loop space of a Riemannian $2$-sphere $M$.
+(2) {\bf Geometry of the loop spaces of Riemannian $2$-spheres.} Applying Theorem \ref*{Theoremmain1} will immediately generalize Theorem 1.1 in [NR3] to the {\it free} loop space of a Riemannian $2$-sphere $M$.
 To be more precise, one can show that any map $f:S^m \longrightarrow \Lambda M$, where $\Lambda M$ is a free loop space on $M$, is homotopic to a map $\tilde{f}:S^m \longrightarrow \Lambda M$ that passes through curves of length that do not exceed $L=L(m,k,d)$.
 Here, $d$ is the diameter of $M$, $k$ is the number of distinct non-trivial periodic geodesics on $M$ of length at most $2d$, and $L$ is a function of $m, k, d$ that can be written down explicitly.
 Moreover, one can explicitly majorize the lengths of loops in an ``optimal'' homotopy connecting $f$ and $\tilde{f}$ in terms of $n,k,d$ and $\sup_{x \in S^m} length(f(x))$.

-(b) The first author and Y. Liokumovich have some concrete ideas of how applications of Theorems \ref*{Theoremgy} and \ref*{Theorem A} can lead to a solution to the following question posed by N. Hingston and H.-B. Rademacher: Let $\alpha$ be a generator of $H_1(\Lambda M)$, where $\Lambda M$ is the free loop space of a manifold $M$ diffeomorphic to $S^2$.
-Is it possible for the minimax level of $2\alpha$ (with respect to the length functional on $\Lambda M$) to be lower than the minimax level of $\alpha$?

-(3) {\bf A lower bound for the diastole on a Riemannian $2$-sphere of area $A$ and diameter $d$.} Y. Liokumovich points out that by using the Monotonicity Theorem together with the examples of Frankel and Katz from [FK], one can construct an example of Riemannian metrics on $S^2$ with $A >>d^2$ that cannot be sliced into simple closed curves of length $ \leq \frac{2}{\ln 3}d \ln \frac{\sqrt{A}}{d}$.
-This result complements Theorem 1.3 in [LNR].

-\section{Proof of Theorem \ref*{Theoremcover}}
+\section{Proof of Theorem \ref*{thm:gluing}}

-{\bf 1.1.
-Scheme of the proof.} Our proof of Theorem \ref*{Theoremcover} goes as follows.
-First, we construct a finite set of ``short" monotone homotopies that pass through simple closed curves which are homotopic to $\gamma$ and are of length bounded by $L + \epsilon$.
-These monotone homotopies will either overlap or ``quasi-overlap" in a certain way.
-This fact will enable us to ``glue" (or, more precisely, ``process") them one by one to obtain a monotone homotopy that passes through simple curves of length $\leq L+\epsilon$, ends at a point, starts at a simple closed curve homotopic to $\gamma$, and the disc generated by this homotopy contains $\gamma$.
-Note that the gluing process is not straightforward.
-The image of the resulting homotopy is, in general, not the union of images of the two overlapping homotopies that we are trying to combine.

-The homotopy that we are going to obtain will only be monotone and not strictly monotone.
-The loss of monotonicity will however happen only along a finite set of curves.
-Therefore, one can then obtain a strictly monotone homotopy by inserting collars along each of these curves, regarding each collar as a collection of copies of the original curve, and disengaging curves in the monotone homotopy using the different copies.
-We will omit the rather obvious but tedious details of this step of the proof and construct only a monotone homotopy.